 Once you have identified the UGRs in your organization, you can move to harness the good ones and change the bad ones to meet the requirements of the culture that is sought.

-Steve Simpson advocates a seven-step strategy for harnessing the positive values of UGRs:
+In his book, Cracking the Corporate Culture Code, Steve Simpson advocates a seven-step strategy for harnessing the positive values of UGRs:

 If you find your organization’s mission statement and goals are not being supported by employees, the problem may lie with the prevailing unwritten ground rules.
 You can initiate action with management by moving to counter the impact of negative UGRs.